Grand Opening Celebration: Saturday, March 18, 2-6pm

 Inaugural Exhibition: March 1 – 24, 2023, Open T-F, 11am – 5pm and by appt

-Thank you for joining us Saturday, March 18th for refreshments, student artwork, performances and interactive art-making!
+Thank you for joining us Saturday, March 18th for the celebration of student artwork, performances and interactive art-making!

 Interactive Artmaking